Alex Call Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks second in MLB.
+- The pitching staff for the Braves has a collective 9.6 K/9 to lead the league.

-- The Braves have the eighth-ranked team ERA among all MLB pitching staffs (3.80).
+- The Braves have the sixth-ranked team ERA across all league pitching staffs (3.74).

-- The Braves allow the fourth-fewest home runs in baseball (61 total, one per game).
+- Braves pitchers combine to give up the third-fewest home runs in baseball (61 total, one per game).

-- Smith-Shawver makes his first start of the season for the Braves.
+- The Braves are sending Shuster (2-2) out for his seventh start of the season.
+He is 2-2 with a 4.99 ERA and 21 strikeouts through 30 2/3 innings pitched.

+- The lefty's most recent appearance was on Wednesday, May 31 against the Oakland Athletics, when he tossed 5 1/3 innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.